maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="commands"></a>
 ## Commands

-Dartmouth BASIC consisted of two separate programs, the BASIC compiler and runtime, and a shell program that edited the source code and performed a small number of commands that were deliberately intended to look like BASIC statements.
+Dartmouth BASIC consisted of two separate programs, the BASIC compiler and runtime, and a shell program that edited the source code and performed a small number of commands.
+The shell commands were deliberately intended to look like BASIC statements.
 So in Dartmouth, some of the statement-looking lines could be used in your program, while other statement-looking lines could only be used in the shell.
 This led to the separate concepts of **commands** and **statements**, a separation that many later dialects maintained.

 Commands were generally intended to work on the program as a whole, loading or saving the source code, running it, debugging it, etc. Examples include `LOAD` to read source code into memory, `RUN` to execute the program, `LIST` to print the current program to the console, and so forth.
 Some later dialects allowed these commands to be put into programs as well; for instance, Atari BASIC could `LIST` itself.
 This blurred the line between statements and commands.